Buying And Selling Businesses - David Barnett

 • Know your value.

-• If you operate a business and you earn the same as if you worked for somebody else, it's not a business but a job.
+• If you operate a business and earn the same as if you worked for somebody, it's not a business but a job.

 • If you earn even less, then it’s only a hobby.